Shj286/CrueltyFree-Web-Application/README.md

 - Integration with EWG's Skin Deep database
 - Safety scoring and categorization of harmful ingredients
 - Detailed information about ingredient concerns and safer alternatives
+- Used Machine Learning techniques to improve the classification accuracy

 ## Tech Stack